Norfolk (1798 sloop)

-The Colonial sloop Norfolk was built on Norfolk Island in 1798 of Norfolk Island Pine.
-She was wrecked in 1800.
+The Colonial sloop Norfolk was built on Norfolk Island in 1798.
+It was wrecked in 1800.

-"The necessity of a vessel to keep up a more frequent intercourse with Norfolk Island, ...having been much felt by the want of various stores ...occasioned Captain Townson, the Commanding officer, to construct a small decked boat, sloop rigged, in which he sent His letters to this port..."
+David Collins recorded in his Account of the English Colony in New South Wales: "The necessity of a vessel to keep up a more frequent intercourse with Norfolk Island, ...having been much felt by the want of various stores ...occasioned Captain Townson, the Commanding officer, to construct a small decked boat, sloop rigged, in which he sent His letters to this port..."